Giuseppe Moccia

 Giuseppe "Pipolo" Moccia (22 June 1933 - 20 August 2006) was an Italian screenwriter and film director.
 He wrote for 96 films between 1958 and 2001.
 He also directed 21 films between 1964 and 1997.
-Most of the films he co-wrote and co-directed as a part of the Castellano & Pipolo duo.
+Most of the films he co-wrote and co-directed as a part of the Castellano & Pipolo duo alongside Franco Castellano.
 Their 1984 film Il ragazzo di campagna was shown as part of a retrospective on Italian comedy at the 67th Venice International Film Festival.

-He was born in Viterbo, Italy and died in Rome, Italy.
+He was born in Viterbo and died in Rome.
 His son, Federico, is a well-known writer and also a screenwriter and director.